 Our online application is free, easy to use, and can be completed at any time.
 As a voluntary program, the application must be completed by the potential resident personally.
 If you apply, you must have regular phone and internet access during the application process.
 If you are serious about transforming your life, apply now to the residential program.

-Mercy Multiplied’s residential program is free of charge.
+Through our generous donors we are able to offer our residential services free-of-charge.
 During a Resident’s time in the program, she would be responsible for her own personal expenses, including prescription medication expenses, any medical expenses incurred during her time in the program, and travel to/from Mercy.

 The length of our application process varies by an Applicant’s situation and commitment level.
 Applicants who demonstrate a high level of commitment have the potential to be placed more quickly into our program.
 Entry into a Mercy home depends on many variables, including space availability, age, demonstrated commitment, and medical stability.